 - Raising finance for your venture

-- Timing capital and revenue expenditure to maximum tax advantage
+- Timing capital and revenue expenditure

 - Minimising employer and employee NIC costs